-- In Sonic the Hedgehog fanfic Prison Island Break, Shadow is highly skilled at creating shivs out of anything.
-Not only that, but he carries multiple shivs at all times, and the guards rarely manage to confisticate them all after a shakedown.
+- In Sonic the Hedgehog fanfic Prison Island Break, Shadow is highly skilled at creating shivs out of anything, and tends to pick things up on his way in and out of rooms even directly after shakedowns.

 - Inverted in the bizarre Half-Life 2 fic Quarter-Life: Halfway To Destruction.
 Gordon's signature improvised weapon, the crowbarb, is missing, so he instead uses a claymore sword.

 - In Not In Kansas, Kara accidentally slays a vampire with a house.
 More accurately, she tried to force it into said house without first inviting it in, slaying it and leaving behind a pile of dust (which Kara noted didn't enter the house either).